 Pasadena's own Cheeseburger Week ups the decadence factor even further January 26-31—at very reasonable price points, no less!
 More than 40 restaurants participate in our city's tribute to the origin of the cheeseburger first created right here in 1924.
 Teenager Lionel Sternberger was the first known person to top a hamburger with cheese while working at the Pasadena Rite Spot.
 The restaurant is no longer there today, but his legacy and contribution to culinary greatness lives on with a plaque marking the "rite spot" at 1500 West Colorado Boulevard.

-Part of the fun of Cheeseburger Week is the sheer variety of delicious ways the humble, all-American classic can be interpreted and elevated—be it fast casual chains like The Stand, The Counter and Umami Burger or go-to bars like Lucky Baldwins, Edwin Mills by Equator and White Horse Lounge.
+Part of the fun of Cheeseburger Week is the sheer variety of delicious ways the humble, all-American classic can be interpreted and elevated—be it fast casual chains like The Stand and The Counter or go-to bars like Lucky Baldwins, Edwin Mills by Equator and White Horse Lounge.
 Some of the less expected spots to get a burger include Mi Piace and POP Champagne & Dessert Bar.
 Purists won't want to miss Pie 'N Burger, which has been serving up some of the best cheeseburgers in the USA since 1963.
 And health-conscious eaters can beeline to the wholesome True Food Kitchen.

 Plot a cheeseburger crawl to try as many signature burgers and special cheeseburger-inspired concoctions as your stomach can handle in a week.
 And please don't forget to vote for your favorites as part of the "Cheeseburger Challenge" that goes live online January 26.
 Bon appetit!